dayton-outar/shillings/docs/README.md

 ### The Mission

-Shillings seeks to deliver structured information by making use of visualization tools.
-Information will be provided in a visually appealing way that engages novice investors to learn as they invest.
+Shillings seeks to deliver structured information by representing that information in visually appealing way and providing the needed context to engage novice and experienced investors to learn as they invest.

 Consumers are not satisfied with the manner in which information is presented by the Jamaica Stock Exchange.
-They want the most up-to-date information presented in a manner that makes it easier for them to make investment decisions.
+They want the most up-to-date information presented in a manner that is easy to understand.

 ### Brokerage Opportunity